- What is the El Dorado Haunt?

 Do you close if the weather is bad…you know…for rain…or a shower of toads?

 We are outdoors this year so weather will be a factor.
 Check our social media to find out if we’re haunting that night!

 Is it scary?

 Um… what kind of question is that?
 You bet it’s scary.
-Don’t let some random street clown freak you out, LET US DO IT!
+Don’t let some random zombie freak you out, LET US DO IT!

 Are there clowns?
 Or zombies?
 Or other freaky characters?

 Hmmm…we can’t remember.
 Let us know if you make it all the way through, ok?